Cody Jorgenson - Baritone

 Print and PDF purchases will be prepared, printed, or emailed after your order has been processed.
-Scores and Parts will be branded with the licensing information specifying the sole use by the Purchaser, Director, School, Ensemble, or Organization purchasing the work.
+Scores and Parts will be branded with the licensing information specifying the sole use by the Individual, Director, School, Ensemble, or Organization purchasing the work.
 Please use the Add a Note option in the checkout cart to verify the branding information.
 PDF purchases should be available in 1-3 days.

 No Harm, No Foul - Based on a true incident and written by Craig Vire

 (Craig is a college friend from my time in Arkansas.
 A Christian minister and an Avid runner, he wrote this after one of his runs and posted it on his Blog page.
 I told him I would turn his little story into an “Opera Aria”.)